Pattern Matching

 Constructor Patterns

-Where pattern matching truly shines is with algebraic data types.
-When you define a type with multiple constructors, you can match on each constructor and extract the data it carries.
+Pattern matching comes fully alive against algebraic data types.
+Define a type with several constructors, and you can match each one and extract the data it carries.

 [type Shape